serge-sans-paille/beniget/README.rst

 It's a building block to write static analyzer or compiler for Python.

-Beniget relies on `gast <https://pypi.org/project/gast/>`_ to provide a cross version abstraction of the AST, effictively working on both Python2 and Python3.
+Beniget relies on `gast <https://pypi.org/project/gast/>`_ to provide a cross version abstraction of the AST, effectively working on both Python2 and Python3.